Gagniuc/Binary-files-inside-EXCEL-VBA/README.md

 SHA512 File Hash:  9a5c1e2cb40b1a0777e9975c52fdc6798b27e30a11090da6107a63b265220caa53d7301c10920d91033c05233bd25c65c216a1ca274eb98e429c63de453ec394
 ```

 Note that tini.exe is small (16Kb) and it is used for getting a smaller VBA source code for exemplification.
-However, you can use ani executable file.
+However, you can use any executable file.
 Moreover, this method can embed any type of file inside EXCEL.

 # The EXCEL .xlsm file